vais-ral/CIL-Docs/docs/segmentation.rst

     # running from sorted_isosurface[i][0] to sorted_isosurface[i][1] one finds
     # all the triangles in one isosurface

-It is basically it!
+That is basically it!
 You can run the following script that will do the segmentation and show something on screen.

 .. code-block:: python